 - On June 10, 2022

-During the early 70s, disco music was developed further mainly by artists from the United States and Europe (most notably in Italy) eventually spawning dance crazes like ‘the Bump’ and ‘the Hustle’.
-Disco classics always slide into our sets here at Party DJ Hire so we thought we would put together a list of our favourites.
+During the early 70s, disco music was developed further mainly by artists from the United States and Europe (most notably in Italy) eventually spawning dance crazes like ‘the Bump’, ‘the Hustle’ and disco line dancing.
+Disco classics always slide into our sets here at Party DJ Hire (especially at weddings and corporate functions) so we thought we would put together a list of our favourites.

 Donna Summer – Hot Stuff (1979)

 Hot Stuff remained at the top of the Billboard Hot 100 chart for three non-consecutive weeks, and spent fourteen weeks in the top ten in 1979.

 ABBA – Gimme, Gimme, Gimme (A Man After Midnight) (1979)

 This song was recorded during ABBA’s North American and European tour of 1979 and was released on their Greatest Hits collection.
 Still a guaranteed floor filler!

 This track peaked at No. 1 on the Canadian RPM charts, No. 9 on the Australian Singles Chart (Kent Music Report) and No. 3 in the UK.
 The song won the Grammy Award for Best Pop Instrumental Performance.